← Back

 Simple Vector Search

-2. Augment: Combine query + relevant text
+2. Augment: Combine query + relevant text.

 Simple Vector Search Is Not Enough